-March 1, 2017 - March 1, 2018, All Day @ Eisenhower Presidential Library & Museum
+March 1, 2017 - March 1, 2018 @ Eisenhower Presidential Library & Museum

 War erupted in Europe in 1914 and soon involved nations around the globe.
 The United States reluctantly joined the conflict in 1917 and began to build a large professional army from the ground up.
 One of the young officers who helped in this endeavor was a lieutenant by the name of Dwight Eisenhower.
 Eisenhower showed remarkable talent for organization and leadership during the years of American involvement in the war.
 Tasked with training thousands of inexperienced troops in the new and untested art of armored warfare, Eisenhower quickly built a strong and motivated group of soldiers while overcoming severe obstacles and setbacks.
 This exhibit tells the story of the Great War and its influence on Eisenhower’s budding leadership abilities.
 World War I, as it would become known later in the century, proved critical to the making of this American Icon.

-April 1, 2017 - May 31, 2018, All Day @ Eisenhower Presidential Library & Museum
+April 1, 2017 - May 31, 2018 @ Eisenhower Presidential Library & Museum

 Celebrate the Chisholm Trail Sesquicentennial as part of the tristate celebration with Kansas, Oklahoma, and Texas.
 See rare artifacts and historic photographs.
 Learn about the “square meal,” “real McCoy,” origins of the cowboy boot, and “the wickedest town in the West.”
 Discover stories behind the legends of T.C.
 McInerney, Bear River Smith, and Wild Bill Hickok among others.
 Find out why Dwight Eisenhower developed a love for all things western and the Cowtown that raised a President!

-May 12, 2017 - August 24, 2017, All Day @ Eisenhower Presidential Library Lobby
+August 24 - October 17 @ Eisenhower Presidential Library Lobby

-May 22, 2017, 4:00 PM - 5:00 PM
+September 19, 4:00 PM - 5:00 PM

-May 23, 2017, 5:30 PM - 6:30 PM @ Abilene Public Library
+September 20, 4:00 PM - 5:00 PM @ Abilene Public Library

-May 27, 2017, 10:00 AM - 3:30 PM @ Abilene & Smoky Valley Railroad
+September 23, 10:00 AM - 3:30 PM @ Abilene & Smoky Valley Railroad

 Ride the regular excursion train from Abilene to Enterprise departing at 10:00 AM.
 Transfer to the Silver Flyer Railbus at the Enterprise Depot for a short tour of the city of Enterprise.
 The railbus will then set on the rails on the east edge of Enterprise for a 12 mile ride on the historic and scenic stretch of our railroad between Enterprise and Woodbine that our train does not have access to.
 Upon arrival in Woodbine you will have lunch (included) and will then return to Enterprise by road which will include a driving tour of the historic stone houses in the German, English, and Swedish settlements along the way.
 You will then board the afternoon regular train in Enterprise for the final segment of the trip back to Abilene arriving at approximately 3:30 PM.